beerwin/njDesktop/README.md

 njDesktop
 =========

+> This version is no longer maintained.
+For new projects, refer to [NjDesktop 2](https://github.com/beerwin/njdesktop2)

 Robust Javascript virtual desktop

 nJDesktop is a robust Javascript Desktop framework, built with the help of jQuery and jQuery UI.
 It is built using HTML5, CSS3 and Javascript.